On FreeBSD (a Unix variant operating system), there doesn't seem to be

 include file requires other include files to also be included before

 it.
-I don't know if there is a more sensible way to call this
+I don't know if there is a better way to call this function.

 $ ./a.out slicey slicey oncey twicey Li9hLm91dA== ./a.out c2xpY2V5 slicey c2xpY2V5 slicey b25jZXk= oncey dHdpY2V5 twicey